Business Book Review: The Talent Code by Daniel Coyle

 “Myelin’s vital role is to wrap those nerve fibres the same way that rubber insulation wraps a copper wire, making the signal stronger and faster by preventing the electrical impulses from leaking out.”

-Remarkable photos of myeline under the microscope lens support Coyle’s discovery.
+Remarkable photos of myelin under the microscope lens support Coyle’s discovery.
 Layers of skill become evident to the human eye:

 “We fire our circuits in the right way—when we practise swinging that bat or playing that note—our myelin responds by wrapping layers of insulation around that neural circuit, each new layer adding a bit more skill and speed."

 The cellular insulation that wraps neural circuits grows in response to certain signals.
-The more time and energy put into the right kind of practice, the more myeline you produce:
+The more time and energy put into the right kind of practice, the more myelin you produce:

 “Tennis players, singers, and painters don’t seem to have much in common but they all get better by gradually improving timing and speed and accuracy, by honing neural circuitry, by obeying the rules of the talent code—in short, by growing more myelin.”